danwolfgang/mt-plugin-user-blog-association/readme.md

 with any user who logs in.
 When a user logs in, the `blog_id` parameter should be included; this parameter is used to associate the user with that blog.

+Associations will be automatically created when a user logs in to Movable Type to leave a comment or when updating their user profile.

+# License

+This plugin is licensed under the same terms as Perl itself.

+# Copyright

+Copyright 2010-2015, uiNNOVATIONS LLC.
+All rights reserved.